MicroscopeMaestro/spectramap/README.md

 ## Installation

 <p align="justify">The predetermined work interface is Spyder.
 Install completely anaconda, check the link: <a href="https://www.anaconda.com"> Anaconda </a>.
 The library comes with 4 different hyperspectral examples and analysis.
+A
-A manual presents the relevant functions and examples <a href="https://spectramap.readthedocs.io/en/latest"> Manual</a>.
+  presents the relevant functions and examples in the Manual in docs.
 <p align="justify">Install the library: (admin rights):